Meline-Mira/blog-PHP/README.md

 ## Configure the database connexion

-The chosen database engine is MySQL (MariaDB).
-In `.env.local.php` inform the variables values.
+Importe the database.sql file.
+The database engine I choose is MySQL (MariaDB).
+In `.env.local.php` fill in the variable values.